Event Save Email: Creating, Copying, and Editing Scenarios

 Last, you can choose how to Send Email From with options to have the email trigger from actions in the:

-5. Complete or edit criteria fields
+5. Complete or edit criteria and pre criteria fields

 • Event States (includes inline editing from Event Details)